fastrepl/canary/js/apps/docs/contents/docs/customization/builtin.md

 ## `canary-search`, `canary-search-input`, `canary-search-results-*`

-`canary-search` is the default, but you can replace it with `canary-search-group`.
+- `canary-search-results` is the default, but you can replace it with `canary-search-results-tabs`.
+- For both `canary-search-results` and `canary-search-results-tabs`, you can use `group` attribute to group search results.

 ## `canary-ask`, `canary-ask-input`, `canary-ask-results`